 Design thinking is at the core of every good product, idea, or scientific breakthrough.
 Any new science graduate looking for their first job would be well advised to also have a background in ideation, fresh perspectives, and creative approaches.
 Teachers, therefore, have to be ready to help bolster students’ creative learning if they’re going to support them on their paths to fantastic careers in the future.
 With Coronavirus impacting heavily our daily lives, it’s arguably never been more important to find new and innovative ways of solving problems.

 What does this mean to educators?
 The arts have always been an area that gets less attention in the classroom and less school funding globally.
-But it’s important to recognize that there is space for creative inspiration in any lesson.
+But it’s important to recognize that there is space for creative inspiration in any lesson plan.

 With a constant stream of testing and targets it may not seem obvious that artistic perspectives should be included in lessons, but incorporating creativity into STEM or writing classes can boost enthusiasm and strengthen students’ understanding of the real-world application of key ideas.
 Plus, having such a cross-curricular approach can help teachers ensure that all learning styles are catered for.